Jump to:

 10. Contemporary concept

 Keep it simple – like this lawn-free outdoor paradise.
-Paint the garden border in fuchsia or in any bold colour and opt for rugs and cushions with patterns to add a touch of Moroccan vibe to the space.
+Paint the garden border in fuchsia or any bold colour and opt for rugs and cushions with patterns to add a touch of Moroccan vibe to the space.

 11. The Moroccan corner patio nook

-This patio nook is almost covered with tiles with complex geometric patterns and vivid colours, from the floor, wall to the posts.
+This patio nook is almost covered with tiles with complex geometric patterns and vivid colours, from the floor, and wall to the posts.
 A bench is sheltered in the corner with massive foliage in the background.

 12. Simple deck turned into outdoor living space